Davide Moscardelli: Bologna

 On 30 January 2013, Moscardelli signed for Bologna F.C.
 1909.
 He spent two seasons at the club and was mainly used as a substitute managing only to score 2 goals.

 Lecce

 On 31 July 2014, he signed with Lega Pro side US Lecce on a free transfer.
 In his second season with the club they successfully made it to the Promotion Play-offs-Finals but were beaten in the 2nd round to US Foggia losing 4–2 on aggregate.

 Arezzo

 On 11 July 2016, Moscardelli signed for Arezzo on a free transfer.
 In his first season with Arezzo they finished fourth place in their group and qualified for the promotion play-offs.
-Despite taking an early lead in the match with a goal from Moscardelli they went onto lose the first round to A.S.
+Despite taking an early lead in the match with a goal from Moscardelli they went on to lose the first round to A.S.
 Lucchese Libertas 1905 being defeated 1–2 at home.

 Pisa

 On 3 July 2018, he joined Pisa after being released by Arezzo.
 In his first season with Pisa they finished third in their group and qualified for the Serie C promotion playoffs.
 Moscardelli scored an important goal in the home fixture against Carrarese that would see them through to the next round of the competition.
 Pisa would win their promotion match against Triestina and would see Moscardelli return to the Serie B after nearly a decade.

 Moscardelli announced his retirement on 29 August 2020, and subsequently joined the staff at Pisa.